Kye (video game): History

 There have been other versions of Kye produced or attempted since 1992, including versions for hand-held devices, but these other versions seem defunct now leaving only Python Kye and Xye still supported in 2016.

+In December 2022 a version of Kye for Commodore 64 was released by Hungarian programmer Patai Gergely.
+Compared to the original Windows 3.x version this remake includes music and improved movement, thanks to better handling of repeat inputs using joystick control.